Pepper Money Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software is the only way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with automatic updates on Pepper Money’s changes.
-Even though using the tool is not a prerequisite for Pepper Money , demonstrating you can stay up to date with Pepper Money’s Handbook requirements is a helpful support to your panel application and, just as importantly, safeguard your panel status.
+This software is the only way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on Pepper Money’s changes.
+While using the tool is not a prerequisite for Pepper Money , demonstrating you can stay up to date with Pepper Money’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your panel status.

-COMPLETIONmonitor generates real-time alerts, automatically produces compliance and CQS reports, and will increase your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, leads to reduced PII premiums.
+The software creates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
+It is also user friendly, cost-effective and, for many firms, leads to reduced PII premiums.

 Find a Law Firm approved by Pepper Money